mcvmorales/datascience/04exploratorydataanalysis/LatticePlottingSystem.md

 * `splom`: scatterplot matrix (similar to `pairs` in **{base}**)
 * `levelplot`, `contourplot`: for plotting "image" data (i.e. maps)

-Lattice functions take a formula for their first argument, usually of the form
+Lattice functions take a formula for their first argument, usually of the form:

     xyplot(y ~ x | f * g, data)
     # "I want to look at the scatterplot of y on x, for every level f and g

 * `~` can be interpreted as "depends on"
 * `y` represents the y-axis variable; `x` represents the x-axis variable
 * `f` and `g` are optional *conditioning variables*